smartdevicelink/sdl_evolution/proposals/NNNN-Avoid-Deadlock.md

 -> It will be difficult because updating the HU is not realistic.

 - Add an API, which sets whether to use AudioStreaming on the app side or not, to the library and supported by each app vendor
--> Deadlock will still occur in unsupported app because there is no enforcement force.
+-> Deadlock will still occur in unsupported apps because there is no way to enforce.